paul-avery-mcconico/dynamic-module-federation/README.md

 >
 ```

-A demo of using this application is shown on https://github.com/abc-utils/dynamic-module-federation-example .
+You can view a demonstration of utilizing this application at https://github.com/abc-utils/dynamic-module-federation-example .